olcf/olcf-user-docs/systems/rhea_user_guide.rst

       8: date
       9: mpirun -n 8 ./a.out

-this batch script shows examples of the three sections outlined above:
+This batch script shows examples of the three sections outlined above:

-interpreter line
+Interpreter line
 """"""""""""""""

-1: this line is optional and can be used to specify a shell to interpret the script. in this example, the bash shell will be used.
+1: this line is optional and can be used to specify a shell to interpret the script.
+In this example, the bash shell will be used.

-pbs options
+Pbs options
 """""""""""

 2: the job will be charged to the “xxxyyy” project.
 3: the job will be named ``test``.
 4: the job's standard output and error will be combined into one file.
 5: the job will request (2) nodes for (1) hour.

-shell commands
+Shell commands
 """"""""""""""

 6: this line is left blank, so it will be ignored.
 7: this command will change the current directory to the directory from where the script was submitted.
 8: this command will run the ``date`` command.
-9: this command will run (8) mpi instances of the executable ``a.out`` on the compute nodes allocated by the batch system. batch scripts can be submitted for execution using the ``qsub`` command. for example, the following will submit the batch script named ``test.pbs``:
+9: this command will run (8) mpi instances of the executable ``a.out`` on the compute nodes allocated by the batch system.
+Batch scripts can be submitted for execution using the ``qsub`` command.
+For example, the following will submit the batch script named ``test.pbs``:

 .. code::

       qsub test.pbs

-if successfully submitted, a pbs job id will be returned. this id can be used to track the job. it is also helpful in troubleshooting a failed job; make a note of the job id for each of your jobs in case you must contact the `olcf user assistance center </for-users/user-assistance/>`__ for support.
+If successfully submitted, a pbs job id will be returned.
+This id can be used to track the job.
+It is also helpful in troubleshooting a failed job; make a note of the job id for each of your jobs in case you must contact the `olcf user assistance center </for-users/user-assistance/>`__ for support.

 --------------

-interactive batch jobs on commodity clusters
+Interactive batch jobs on commodity clusters
 --------------------------------------------

-batch scripts are useful when one has a pre-determined group of commands to execute, the results of which can be viewed at a later time. however, it is often necessary to run tasks on compute resources interactively. users are not allowed to access cluster compute nodes directly from a login node. instead, users must use an *interactive batch job* to allocate and gain access to compute resources. this is done by using the ``-i`` option to ``qsub``. other pbs options are passed to ``qsub`` on the command line as well:
+Batch scripts are useful when one has a pre-determined group of commands to execute, the results of which can be viewed at a later time.
+However, it is often necessary to run tasks on compute resources interactively. users are not allowed to access cluster compute nodes directly from a login node.
+Instead, users must use an *interactive batch job* to allocate and gain access to compute resources.
+This is done by using the ``-i`` option to ``qsub``. other pbs options are passed to ``qsub`` on the command line as well: